Palm Beach, Florida: 1960–1990

-1990 - 2010
+1990–2010

 On October 31, 1991, the Perfect Storm produced waves 20 ft in height in Palm Beach.
 About 1200 ft of seawall at Worth Avenue were destroyed, while some parts of the town experienced coastal flooding, especially along Ocean Boulevard.
 By that afternoon, police allowed only residents to enter the town.
 The trial of William Kennedy Smith, a member of the Kennedy family, drew international media attention in 1991.
 Smith had been accused of committing rape at La Querida, but a trial at the Palm Beach County Court resulted in his acquittal on December 11, 1991.
 Another notable mayor, Paul Ilyinsky, son of Grand Duke Dmitri Pavlovich of Russia and heiress Audrey Emery, was elected to the office in February 1993.
 The town's population peaked at 10,468 people in the 2000 census.
 In March 2005, the Palm Beach Police Department – under the guidance of Police Chief Michael Reiter – began the first inquiry into the crimes committed by sex trafficker Jeffrey Epstein, leading to his arrest and indictment in July 2006.
 Despite an FBI investigation discovering at least 40 victims, the state attorney of Palm Beach County only charged Epstein with soliciting a prostitute and soliciting a minor for prostitution in June 2008.
-He pled guilty on both counts and received a controversial plea deal.
+He pleaded guilty on both counts and received a controversial plea deal.

-2010 - present
+2010–present

 The town had a population of 8,348 people in 2010, a decrease of 20.3% from the previous census.
 Palm Beach celebrated its centennial on April 17, 2011.
 About 1,200 people attended a parade that began at the Flagler Museum (Whitehall).
 Between February and December 2015, the Town Square, which includes the Addison Mizner Memorial Fountain and the town hall, underwent a $5.7 million restoration.
 The fountain's restoration was named "project of the year" by the American Public Works Association's Florida chapter.

+The FBI conducted a search warrant at Mar-a-Lago on August 8, 2022, approved by Magistrate Judge Bruce Reinhart after a criminal referral by the National Archives and Records Administration relating to classified documents.
+Although former president Donald Trump surrendered 235 classified documents by June 2022, the search at Mar-a-Lago yielded another 102 such documents.
+This discovery, along with allegations that Trump transported documents to his golf club in New Jersey and showed them to some guests there, led a grand jury at the United States District Court for the Southern District of Florida to indict him on 37 felony counts relating to the mishandling of classified documents on June 8, 2023.